 Best Budget Down Jacket for Men of 2020

-For a synthetic jacket, the compressibility was fairly good, but when compared to some of the down options, it didn't compress quite as well.
+For a synthetic jacket, the compressibility was reasonably good, but when compared to some of the down options, it didn't compress quite as well.
 It was a bit of a struggle to get the jacket into the provided stuff sack, and when fully compressed, the package was smaller than a football but bigger than a large grapefruit.
 All in all, this is jacket is best suited for anyone looking for a lightweight and comfortable insulation layer, either for your morning commute or your weekend hike, that won't break the bank.

-While not uncomfortable, the inner liner wasn't as soft on the skin as some of the other coats, and given the nature of the outer shell's material, felt a little stiff.
-Despite being made from 100% down, the compressibility was somewhat poor in comparison to the other down jackets.
+While not uncomfortable, the inner liner wasn't as soft on the skin as some of the other coats, and given the nature of the outer shell's material, it felt a little stiff.
+Despite being made from 100% down, the compressibility was somewhat poor compared to the other down options.
 Besides being harder to compress, the jacket doesn't come with a stuff sack, making it a little harder to manage while packing a full bag.
 The warmest of all the coats we tested, this jacket is best suited for those looking for a bit of extra warmth and who don't mind carrying a little more weight to have it.